nuxeo-sandbox/nuxeo-csv-zip-importer/README.md

 QA status<br/>
 _(TBD)_

 This plug-in allows users to drop a zip file containing files to import and a `data.csv` file.
-The zip will be expanded and Documents created accordingly to the csv.
+The zip will be expanded and Documents will be created accordingly to the csv: Type of document and metadata.

 Syntax for the CSV file is the same as the default [CSV Importer](https://doc.nuxeo.com/nxdoc/nuxeo-csv/), in the file:content column, set the exact key of the file stored in the zip.